Project

 Any ideas on the audio?

-Updated by Michael Marley almost 3 years ago
+Updated by Michael Marley about 3 years ago

 The missing audio is not the fault of TVHeadend (transcoding aside, TVHeadend is just storing the MPEG transport stream to disk without modification); it is because FFmpeg does not yet have support for AC-4: https://trac.ffmpeg.org/ticket/8349